soxhub/emberx-select-backup/README.md

 x-select also provides other actions that fire on different event types.
 These actions follow the HTML input event naming convention.

-**onblur**
+**on-blur**

-`onblur` fires anytime the `blur` event is triggered on the x-select component.
-When the action fires it sends three arguments: the component, the value, and the jQuery event.
+`on-blur` fires anytime the `blur` event is triggered on the x-select component.
+When the action fires it sends three arguments: the value, the jQuery event, and the component.

-**onfocusout**
+**on-focus-out**

-`onfocusout` fires anytime the `focusOut` event is triggered on the x-select component.
-When the action fires it sends three arguments: the component, the value, and the jQuery event.
+`on-focus-out` fires anytime the `focusOut` event is triggered on the x-select component.
+When the action fires it sends three arguments: the value, the jQuery event, and the component.

-**onclick**
+**on-click**

-`onclick` fires when x-select is clicked.
-When the action fires it sends three arguments: the component, the value, and the jQuery event.
+`on-click` fires when x-select is clicked.
+When the action fires it sends three arguments: the value, the jQuery event, and the component.

+**on-change**

+`on-change` fires when x-select is changed.
+When the action fires it sends three arguments: the value, the jQuery event, and the component.

+NOTE: For all events, the 3rd argument, the component, is removed in emberx-select 3.x+ This argument remains in emberx-select 2.x for legacy support.

 ### Test Helpers